 What Is the Tesla Powerwall?

-It’s understandable if you’re still not quite sure what a Tesla Powerwall is or how the solar battery works.
 The Tesla Powerwall is a lithium-ion battery that uses lithium nickel manganese cobalt oxide (NMC) chemistry.
 NMC batteries are the most common type of solar battery.
-They generally have a life span of 10–12 years and high energy capacity, meaning they can store a significant amount of energy despite being physically smaller than other battery types.
+They generally have a life span of 10–12 years and high energy capacity, meaning they can store a significant amount of energy despite being physically smaller than other battery types, making them a great addition to any renewable energy system.

-The battery has gone through a few versions.
-The most recent version is the Powerwall 3 which became available in early 2024.
+The battery has gone through a few versions, including the Tesla Powerwall 2 and Powerwall+.
+The most recent version is the Powerwall 3, which became available in early 2024.

 Modern house overlooking a lake with two Tesla Powerwalls on the side of the house.